 Life happens!
 This is a common saying that is familiar to many.
-A good example of this phrase in action would be loaning your car to a friend or family member and finding out they had an accident while driving your car.
+A good example of this phrase in action would be loaning your car to a friend or family member and finding out they had a car wreck while driving your car.
 You may assume that your friend or family member’s car insurance would cover the damages for the accident they caused.

 Insurance Policies Follow the Car